Dosage Form: capsule

 Toxicity from barbiturate poisoning includes drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.

 In acetaminophen overdosage: dose-dependent, potentially fatal hepatic necrosis is the most serious adverse effect.
-Renal tubular necroses, hypoglycemic coma and thrombocytopenia may also occur.
-Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis and general malaise.
+Renal tubular necroses, hypoglycemic coma, and thrombocytopenia may also occur.
+Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis, and general malaise.
 Clinical and laboratory evidence of hepatic toxicity may not be apparent until 48 to 72 hours post-ingestion.
-In adults hepatic toxicity has rarely been reported with acute overdoses of less than 10 grams, or fatalities with less than 15 grams.

 Acute caffeine poisoning may cause insomnia, restlessness, tremor, and delirium, tachycardia and extrasystoles.

-Oral: one capsule every four hours.
+One or 2 capsules every 4 hours as needed.
 Total daily dosage should not exceed 6 capsules.

 Extended and repeated use of this product is not recommended because of the potential for physical dependence.